Endorsed by the Central Oregon Coast National Organization for Women

 Sexual Harassment and Bullying

 I do not tolerate sexual harassment or bullying.
 As a county commissioner I have made it clear that such behavior is simply unacceptable and will not be endured.
+We are developing a culture of zero tolerance.

 The county has a strong policy clearly stating that sexual harassment and bullying are not allowed.
 Employees receive training to recognize sexual harassment and how to report incidents to either their supervisor, the Director of Personnel or a county commissioner.
 Commissioners maintain an “open door” policy and any complaint is investigated by the Director of Personnel, who reports directly to me and provides me with the results of his investigation for appropriate action.